pyeventsourcing/eventsourcing-eventstoredb/README.md

 os.environ['TRAININGSCHOOL_PERSISTENCE_MODULE'] = 'eventsourcing_eventstoredb'
 ```

-Also set environment variable `EVENTSTOREDB_URI` and to an EventStoreDB
+Also set environment variable `EVENTSTOREDB_URI` to an EventStoreDB
 connection string URI.
 This value will be used as the `uri`
 argument when the `ESDBClient` class is constructed by this package.